isomerpages/moe-jurongwestpri/pages/EL programmes.md

 **Art of Communication for Personal Excellence**

 The school believes in the potential of ALP to help it realise its school mission and vision.
-The school is cognisant of the growing demands and expectations of having students who are future ready and well anchored on sound moral values.
-As such, ALP is poised to bring about these two aspects which are also incidentally encapsulated in our mission statement.
+The school is cognisant of the growing demands and expectations of having students who are future-ready and well-anchored on sound moral values.
+As such, ALP is poised to bring about these two aspects which are also purposefully-encapsulated in our mission statement.<br>

-**Outcomes of ALP**

-* To reaise confident communicators and creative individuals who are well anchored on the school core values and capable to lead self and others; and
+The objective of the ALP of the school is to raise confident communicators and creative individuals who are well-anchored on the school core values and are capable to lead self and others.
+The programme seeks to enhance the depth of learning for students from Primary Two to Primary Five in the area of communication by providing them with opportunities to undergo training in Choral Reading, Reader’s Theatre, Storytelling and Public Speaking.<br>
-* To ensure the pervasiveness and sustainability of ALP via infusion into the school-based curriculum, namely PAL, NE and IPW.

 In line with the GiFT approach in student development, the school has been very focused and comprehensive in its first tier of General student development via ALP.
-In the area of Focused Training, the school will further streamline its processes in identifying the potential students for Tier 2 development.
-In the case of Talent management, the school will be looking at possible platforms for the students to be further stretched in their potential via school ambassadorship.
+In the area of Focused Training, the school further streamlines its processes in identifying the potential students for Tier 2 development.
+In the case of Talent management, the school looks at possible platforms for the students to be further stretched in their potential via school ambassadorship.
+Students who possess aptitude and interest are identified for Tier 2 development whereby specialised training in the area of reporting and presenting is its key focus.<br>

+To ensure the pervasiveness and sustainability of its ALP, the school has deliberately infused it into its school-based curriculum.
+Formalised platforms, through inter-departmental collaboration, are also put in place for students to share their experiences and opinions related to current affairs, racial harmony, science learning, outdoor education and healthy living with different audiences for different purposes.
+In order for the school to integrate ICT into ALP, students also underwent ALP online training via Zoom.

 ##### DIGITAL STORYTELLING (DST)